cyverse-de/vice-loading/README.md

-interapps-landing
+vice-loading
 =================

-A web application hosting the loading and landing pages for the Visual Interactive Computing Environment (VICE) feature of the Discovery Environment.
+Implements the loading page for VICE apps.
+It displays after the job is submitted and the URL has been generated, but before the application is fully up and running.

 ## Development